spinnaker/spinnaker.github.io/guides/operator/custom-job-stages/index.md

 ## How it works

 At its core, Custom Job Stages use the [Run Job stage](/reference/pipeline/stages/#run-job) to start a Task (Titus) or Job (Kubernetes) to perform some type of work.
 These jobs are defined as configuration for Orca and registered when the application starts.
-When used in a pipeline, Orca takes this configuration, generates a Run Job stage and then exeucutes it.
+When used in a pipeline, Orca takes this configuration, generates a Run Job stage and then executes it.
 To support a more native experience, we provide configuration options for things like stage name, description and parameters so that this stage feels less like a Run Job stage and more like an out of the box stage.

 ### When should I use Custom Job Stages?